Dino-Riders: Series 3 (1990)

-The third series of Dino-Riders toys was split into two assortments: 3 new dinosaurs for the regular series and 4 prehistoric mammals for the new "Ice Age" concept.
-The dinosaur sets are among the rarest of the entire range due to a limited production run.
+The third series of Dino-Riders toys was split into two assortments: three new dinosaurs for the regular series and four prehistoric mammals for the new "Ice Age" concept.
+The dinosaur sets are among the rarest of the toys due to a limited production run.

-The Quetzalcoatlus, originally released as a Valorian in Series 1, was re-released as a Rulon with a new yellow and spotted black paint scheme.
-The Pachyrhinosaurus had motorized walking action.
+The Quetzalcoatlus, originally released as a Valorian in Series 1, was re-released as a Rulon with a yellow and black color scheme.

 Ice Age

 The Ice Age subline was unique in that all of the animals produced belonged to the Valorian faction and, with the rest of the Series 3, are very hard to find.
-This line also included six more 2-figure packs.
-The Woolly Mammoth, the largest figure in the range, had motorized walking action.
+This line also included six more two-figure packs.
+The woolly mammoth, the largest figure in the range, had motorized walking action.